Railway electrification in Scotland: Individual schemes

-East Kilbride scheme
+East Kilbride & Barrhead Lines scheme

-In early 2021 a start was made on the electrification scheme to East Kilbride.
+In early 2021 a start was made on the electrification of the railway line to East Kilbride and Barrhead.
+The first electric train ran to Barrhead on 7 November 2023.
+On 25 January 2025 the East Kilbride line closed for a scheduled 16 week closure to complete the project, which entailed the installation of OHLE between Thornliebank and East Kilbride, the extension of the passing loop between East Kilbride and Hairmyres and the relocation and construction of a new station at Hairmyres, with the line reopening on 18 May 2025.
+In the early hours of the morning on 14 October 2025, a Class 380 Desiro unit and a Class 385 AT200 unit were successfully tested on the newly electrified East Kilbride line with electric services due to begin on 14 December 2025.

-Fife Circle Line
+Fife Circle Line scheme

 In June 2022 work commenced on the partial electrification of the Fife Circle Line.
 This will involve extending the existing Edinburgh area electrification to Dalmeny, and an isolated area of electrification between Kirkcaldy, Lochgelly and Ladybank.
 This will allow the Fife Circle services to be operated by battery electric multiple units whilst minimising capital expenditure on infrastructure, in particular avoiding the major expense of electrifying the Forth Bridge.
 Complete electrification would be possible at some future date.
-The partial electrification is due to be completed in December 2025.
+The partial electrification was due to be completed by December 2025.